The Bankrate promise

 Good reasons to write a financial aid appeal letter

 When it comes to writing an appeal letter, there are specific circumstances that increase your chances of approval.

 Another school offers more financial aid

-If you apply to more than one school and find that there’s a big difference in financial aid packages, use that gap to bolster your appeal for more aid.
+If you apply to more than one school and find a big difference in financial aid packages, use that gap to bolster your appeal for more aid.
 However, only compare offers at similar types of schools.
 For example, don’t compare an offer at a private university with one from a large, public university in an appeal letter.

-If you have two schools that are comparable in size and stature, compare both of your aid packages.
+If you have two schools comparable in size and stature, compare both of your aid packages.
 Then calculate the amount of financial aid you should receive based on the school’s net price calculator (NPC), available on school websites.

 “If your offer is lower than what was estimated on the school’s NPC, then you have a good case for an appeal,” says Jonathan Howard, a financial planner at SeaCure Advisors.

 In your appeal letter, state the larger offer you received and the NPC information of the school you’re sending the letter to.
 This will create a stronger case and increase your chances of an appeal.

 If your or your family’s financial situation changes or is not accurately portrayed on the FAFSA, you have a strong appeal case, says Howard.